History of Emmanuel Hall

 In 1981 the New City Baptist Church, as this new work was called, purchased the now vacated Emmanuel Hall.
 Later a manse was purchased and a full time pastor called in 1984.
 A second property was bought in 1988 to give more space for the church’s operations, particularly Sunday School work.

 In 1990 the church became involved in the planting of a new church in Buckingham.
 There was at the time no Evangelical cause in the town and many Christians living there were travelling to find fellowship.
 There was also a need to provide pastoral care for students coming to study at the expanding university.

 Also during 1990, conscious that it needed to re-develop an interest in overseas mission, the church began to support Toni Hermano in his work as a church planter and Bible teacher in the Philippines.
 Toni had studied at London Theological Seminary and had visited the church on a number of occasions and strong ties were established.
 Our pastor visited Toni in the Philippines in 1998.
 Find out more regarding our missionaries here.

 In 1999 the name of the church was changed to Wolverton Evangelical Church in order to give it a clearer identity both theologically and geographically.
 At this time too, the church became associated with the Fellowship of Independent Evangelical Churches to express its solidarity with other Bible based churches across the country.

 Over the years we have undertaken various forms of outreach: door to door visiting, open air meetings, leaflet distribution.
 The year 2000 gave us the opportunity to hold an AD exhibition involving a number of schools in the area.

 In 2002 one of our members, Allan Huxtable, was set aside to study for the pastoral ministry and began a course of studies at the London Theological Seminary.
 Allan was appointed pastor in October 2008.

-We recently moved to Bushfield school for our morning service.
+Soon after this we moved to Bushfield school for our morning service.

 Bruce Robinson 1972 – 1981